October 3, 1922

 The governor faced a serious political dilemma.
 He wanted to run for the U.S. Senate, but his earlier opposition to ratification of the Constitution’s equal suffrage amendment seriously alienated many of his state's women voters.
 How could he gain their allegiance?

-At the time, the Senate was out of session and not expected to convene until after the election, when the appointed senator would have to step aside for her elected replacement.
+At the time of the appointment, the Senate was out of session and not expected to convene until after the election, when the appointed senator would have to step aside for an elected replacement.
 Felton’s supporters deluged President Warren Harding with requests that he call a special session of Congress before the November election so that she could take the oath in open session.
-Harding ignored the pleas.
-Thus there was little chance that Felton would have the chance to serve as a fully-sworn-in U.S. senator.
+At first, Harding ignored the pleas, and there seemed to be little chance that Felton would serve as a fully sworn-in U.S. senator.